 Advisory Committee Training

 Advisory committee members need to be instructed as to their roles, responsibilities, and duties prior to serving as voting members.
-That instruction should also include all pertinent sections of the Washington Ethics Law as it pertains to their involvement with the college.
+That instruction must also include all pertinent sections of the Washington Ethics Law as it pertains to their involvement with the college.
+This training should be provided to members, at minimum, each term of service on the advisory committee.
 The committee should be clear on how the committee will carry out its functions over the course of the year, and a plan of work identified.

 Suggested Advisory Committee Duties

 Curriculum